 The poet, David Whyte wrote: "The Irish say- the thing about the past is that it's not the past."
 The past here is as filled with sharing and helping others as it is with division and disappointment.

 While we wish the world went our way all the time, one of the great lessons of growing older is knowing that it doesn't.
 We also know that the goodness that we have experienced keeps on repeating.
 There are individual acts of kindness and the broader ones done by groups and organizations.
-This year we need charity and compassion more than ever.
+This year we need charity and compassion more than

 Unseasonably warm days

 Turn To WEISS page A7

-LETTERS TO THE EDITOR
+dence and phone number for verification, not publication.
+Letters must be received by noon on Tuesdays.

-Election 2020
+A divided Democratic party

 To the Editor: